GradleUp/gratatouille/README.md

 }
 ```

 No need to implement `DefaultTask`, no risk of forgetting `@Cacheable`, etc...
-Gratatouille provides good defaults making it easier to write plugins.
+Gratatouille provides good defaults, making it easier to write plugins.

 ## Features